Marker Logo

 Topics and series.
 This historical marker is listed in this topic list: War, US Civil.
 In addition, it is included in the Virginia Civil War Trails series list.
 A significant historical date for this entry is June 9, 1863.

 Location.
 38° 30.569′ N, 77° 52.756′ W. Marker is in Brandy Station, Virginia, in Culpeper County.
-Marker is on Fleetwood Heights Road (Virginia Route 685) near Stuart Lane, on the right when traveling east.
+It is on Fleetwood Heights Road (Virginia Route 685) near Stuart Lane, on the right when traveling east.
 Touch for map.
 Marker is in this post office area: Brandy Station VA 22714, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-A different marker also named Battle of Brandy Station (a few steps from this marker); George C. Hupp (a few steps from this marker); a different marker also named Battle of Brandy Station (a few steps from this marker); a different marker also named Battle of Brandy Station (a few steps from this marker); a different marker also named Battle of Brandy Station (a few steps from this marker); a different marker also named Battle of Brandy Station
+At least 8 other markers are within walking distance of this marker: A different marker also named Battle of Brandy Station (a few steps from this marker); George C. Hupp (a few steps from this marker); a different marker also named Battle of Brandy Station (a few steps from this marker); a different marker also named Battle of Brandy Station (a few steps from this marker); a different marker also named Battle of Brandy Station (a few steps from this marker); a different marker also named Battle of Brandy Station

 Battle of Brandy Station Marker image.
 Click for full size.

-Photographed By Brandon D Cross, January 26, 2019
+Photographed by Brandon D Cross, January 26, 2019

 2. Battle of Brandy Station Marker